Free senior care advisor for Florida families. No fees, ever.

 How fast can I move my parent into short term rehab in Orlando?

 Most Orlando facilities can accept a new resident within 3–10 days, assuming the health assessment, financial paperwork, and physician's order are complete.
 Memory care can sometimes be same-day or next-day if a secured unit has availability.
-Call us at for current openings in your preferred neighborhood.
+Contact us for current openings in your preferred neighborhood.

 Need help right now?